C0mele0n/Present-Truth-Study-Aids/_pages/index.md

 - - -

-**We hope that this sites encourages and helps you along the way of studying and teaching the everlasting Gospel.
+**We hope that, in this site, you find both encouragment and help for both studying and teaching the everlasting gospel.
-May God guide, bless, and strengthen you on your journey!**
+May God guide, bless, and strengthen you in your journey!**

 _16 Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.
 Mat 5:16_